Ventricular Assist Device

 Memorial supports patients with the most current VAD research and technology.
 We are fully approved by Medicare the Joint Commission on VADs to perform bridge therapy (to safely support a patient to a heart transplant) or destination therapy (for patients ineligible for heart transplant).

-Northwestern Memorial’s Center for Heart Failure at the Bluhm Cardiovascular Institute is led by Allen S. Anderson, MD, and Edwin C. McGee, MD.
+Northwestern Memorial’s Center for Heart Failure at the Bluhm Cardiovascular Institute is led by Allen S. Anderson, MD.
 Dr. Anderson is a cardiologist, medical director of the Center for Heart Failure and the medical director of Heart Transplantation and Mechanical Assistance.
 He is responsible for pre- and post-operative patient management both in the hospital and at home.
-Dr. McGee is a cardiothoracic surgeon, surgical director of the Center for Heart Failure and the surgical director of Heart Transplantation and Mechanical Assistance.
-Dr. McGee has extensive experience in both ventricular assist devices and heart transplantation, and also is responsible for post-operative patient management.

 VAD implantation at Northwestern Memorial is performed by highly skilled cardiac surgeons with extensive experience in this specialty.
 Surgeons work as a team with cardiologists, nurses and other staff who coordinate in-hospital care and outpatient management.
 We have a dedicated VAD clinic that coordinates outpatient VAD management.